info-com/zenya-api-docs/source/classify-keywords.rst

     "keywords (*required*)", "array", "A list of keyword strings to process (no more than 1,000)."
     "async (*optional*)", "boolean", "Run a non-blocking call and retrieve a result set later (defaults to ``true``).
 When set to ``false``, block, and return results immediately upon completion"
     "flags (*optional*)", "boolean", "Provide :ref:`objects-flags` to help filter out certain content categories including adult, firearms, gambling, etc (defaults to ``false``)"
+    "branches (*optional*)", "array", "A list of eContext category ids to limit mapping to"

 Example Request
 ^^^^^^^^^^^^^^^